MoAnsir/nft_mint_machine/README.md

 # NFT mint on Etherum

 The aim for this project was to create an NFT mint machine.
 You will connect to a Eth test network and you can mint NFT using test token.
-Images and the meta data fro the NFT's is stored in IFPS Pinata.
+Images and the meta data for the NFT's is stored in IFPS Pinata.

 <br />
 <img src="./public/nft.PNG" width="350">